cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 - `r pkg ("greed")` leverages a combination of greedy local search and a genetic algorithm to execute (degree-corrected) SBM and LBM.

-- `r pkg("dynsbm")`, archived from the CRAN repository on 2023-10-27 due to a faulty dependence, implements the model for temporal networks which combines a static SBM with independent Markov chains for the dynamic part.
+- `r pkg("dynsbm")`, implements the model for temporal networks which combines a static SBM with independent Markov chains for the dynamic part.
 It supports binary and weighted networks with both discrete and continuous edges.
 Includes also functions for plotting (`dynsbm::adjacency.plot`, `dynsbm::alluvial.plot`,